Lionsberg/lionsberg-wiki/II.A. Importance of forming or joining teams.md

-# Forging Or Joining A Team

-Text below copied from [[II.A.
-Importance of forming or joining teams]]
+# II.A.
+Importance of forming or joining teams

 In order to effectively accomplish work, it is important for individuals, organizations, and communities to form or join teams.
 Teams provide a structure for individuals to work together towards a common goal or objective, leveraging the skills and strengths of each team member to achieve outcomes that would not be possible for any one person to achieve alone.